ros2/ros2_documentation/source/Tutorials/Eclipse-Oxygen-with-ROS-2-and-rviz2.rst

    :alt: eclipse-18

-If we click in the top-right-corner of the Project-Explorer view we can change the Project-Presentation to Hirachical view.
+If we click in the top-right-corner of the Project-Explorer view we can change the Project-Presentation to Hierarchical view.
 Now it looks like a ROS-2 project as it is on hard-drive.
 But this view is not good, as the linkage to Egit gets lost.
 So use the Flat Project-Presentation.
 The Egit linkage is good if you want to see e.g. which author wrote which code-line, etc.

 .. image:: https://i.imgur.com/vOhRUGB.png
    :target: https://i.imgur.com/vOhRUGB.png